vapor/docs/3.0/docs/getting-started/async-and-codable.md

 # Codable

 Codable is any type that's both `Encodable` and `Decodable`.
 Encodable types can be serialized to a format, and Decodable types can be deserialized from a format.
-Codable types can be both serialized and deserialized.

-Conforming your types is really simple.
-You have to conform to the `Codable`, `Encodable` or `Decodable` protocol, depending on your use case.

 If you only want your type to be serializable to another type, then you conform to `Encodable`.
 This will allow serializing this type to other formats such as JSON, XML, MySQL rows, MongoDB/BSON and more.
 But not backwards.